Balvald/ArtemisScannerTracker/README.md

 > best for biology ever.
 13/10.
 >     — CMDR SlippyCheeze

-## New in v0.2.9
+## New in v0.3.0

-- Bugfix: Plugin now uses cross-platform compatible paths.
+- Bugfix:
+- New Feature: AST Codex window to look at biodata you've scanned without having to fly into its' system.

 ## Features